-Our Human Resources and Compensation Committee (Committee) is composed of four directors-Marcia M. Anderson (Chair), James G. Berbee, Mark D. Bugher and Thomas R. Stolper-all of whom have been determined by our board to be independent directors under the Nasdaq Stock Market, Inc., governance requirements.
-The Committee's function is described in its charter, which can be found on the website mgeenergy.com/governance.
+Our Human Resources and Compensation Committee (Committee) was composed of four directors during 2023-Marcia M. Anderson (Chair), James G. Berbee, Mark D. Bugher and Thomas R. Stolper-all of whom have been determined by our board to be independent directors under the Nasdaq Stock Market, Inc., governance requirements.
+The Committee's function is described in its charter, which can be found on our website mgeenergy.com/governance.